foambubble/foambubble.github.io/readme.md

 > Developing tools for thought.

-Go to[foambubble/foam](https://foambubble.github.io/foam/) for more information.
+Go to [foambubble/foam](https://foambubble.github.io/foam/) for more information.

+Built for your 🧠 with 💜 by [@jevakallio](https://twitter.com/jevakallio).